PawelMiskowiec/AlmightyBook/README.md

 Online bookstore application

 ### Author
-This application is based on course by sztukakodu.pl
+This application is mainly based on course by sztukakodu.pl